-Course: ENGoo3A/Engoo3B Resource English 11 Grade: 11 Grade: 11 All Year Course offered at: AHS CDO IRHS Prerequisites: Pla cement by IEP emphasis on essay narrative, persuasi discussion of select a continued focus.
-Preparation for sta development, is a converse and expository assistions from a survey of Oral presentations and eracy skills - reading and writing.
-Writing skills, with an antinued focus.
-Essay requirements will include ignments.
-Reading will include the analysis and American Literature and selected novels.
-Vocabulary is d projects will be integrated into the curriculum. continued emphasis.
-Independent reading is expected the is assigned.
+Course: ENGoo3A/Engoo3B Resource English 11 Grade: 11 All Year Course offered at: AHS CDO IRHS Prerequisites: Placement by IEP The focus of this course is to increase literacy skills - reading and writing.
+Writing skills, with an emphasis on essay development, is a continued focus.
+Essay requirements will include narrative, persuasive, and expository assignments.
+Reading will include the analysis and discussion of selections from a survey of American Literature and selected novels.
+Vocabulary is a continued focus.
+Oral presentations and projects will be integrated into the curriculum.
+Preparation for standardized testing is a continued emphasis.
+Independent reading is expected